Cartesian Fibrations of $(\infty,2)$-categories: Enriched cartesian fibrations

-Considering lifts of triangles, we note that by Remark~\ref{rem:only-degenerate} we may restrict to triangles in \(\B\) with one leg degenerate and lifts whose same leg is degenerate in \(\E\).
-It then follows directly from Lemma~\ref{cart 2 simp part A} that \(\rN^{\sca}(p)\) has a sufficient supply of left (resp.~right) \(p\)-inner lifts with degenerate left (resp.~right) leg if and only if each \(p_{x,y}\colon \E(x,y) \to \B(x,y)\) has a sufficient supply of cartesian lifts, and these cartesian lifts are closed under pre-composition (resp.~post-composition) in \(\E\).
-Combining all this we may now conclude that \(\rN^{\sca}(p)\) is an inner (co)cartesian 2-fibration if and only if \(\E\) is an inner (co)cartesian 2-fibration of \(\Catoo\)-categories.
+Considering inner lifts of triangles, it follows directly from Lemma~\ref{cart 2 simp part A} that the triangles in \(\rN^{\sca}(\B)\) admits a sufficient supply of left (resp.~right) \(\rN^{\sca}(p)\)-inner lifts if and only if each \(p_{x,y}\colon \E(x,y) \to \B(x,y)\) has a sufficient supply of cartesian lifts, and these cartesian lifts are closed under pre-composition (resp.~post-composition) in \(\E\).
+We may then conclude that \(\rN^{\sca}(p)\) is an 2-inner fibration if and only if \(\E\) is a 2-inner fibration of \(\Catoo\)-categories.

 We now consider the outer case.
-Again, it will suffice to consider only lifts with a degenerate leg, and one deduces from Lemma~\ref{cart 2 simp part B} that \(\rN^{\sca}(p)\) has a sufficient supply of left (resp.~right) \(p\)-outer lifts if and only if each \(p_{x,y}\colon \E(x,y) \to \B(x,y)\) has a sufficient supply of cocartesian lifts.
-Since the definition of outer (co)cartesian 2-fibration contains explicitly the closure under left/right whiskering (which corresponds, up to equivalence, to pre/post composition), we can conclude that \(\rN^{\sca}(p)\) is an outer (co)cartesian 2-fibration if and only if \(\E\) is an enriched outer (co)cartesian 2-fibration of \(\Catoo\)-categories, as desired. \end{proof}
+By Corollary~\ref{cor:only-degenerate-enhanced} we may restrict attention to triangles in \(\B\) with one leg degenerate and lifts whose same leg is degenerate in \(\E\).
+We then deduce from Lemma~\ref{cart 2 simp part B} that the triangles in \(\rN^{\sca}(\B)\) admits a sufficient supply of left (resp.~right) \(p\)-outer lifts if and only if each \(p_{x,y}\colon \E(x,y) \to \B(x,y)\) has a sufficient supply of cocartesian lifts.
+Since the definition of 2-outer fibration contains explicitly the closure under left/right whiskering (which corresponds, up to equivalence, to pre/post composition), we can conclude that \(\rN^{\sca}(p)\) is a 2-outer fibration if and only if \(\E\) is an enriched 2-outer fibration of \(\Catoo\)-categories, as desired. \end{proof}

+We can now deduce our main result of interest: \begin{proof}[Proof of Theorem~\ref{N detects fib cart}] Our goal is to compare enriched \(2\)-inner cartesian fibrations of \(\Catoo\)-categories with \(2\)-inner cartesian fibrations of \(\infty\)-bicategories.
+The cartesian fibrational part is given by Corollary~\ref{comparison enriched car fib} while the \(2\)-inner fibrational part is dealt with by Proposition~\ref{N detects fib inner outer}.
+Combining the two results the theorem is thereby proven. \end{proof}

+We finish this section by collecting a few corollaries which can be easily deduced from the comparison of Theorem~\ref{N detects fib cart}.